randydu/xp-util/README.md

 ![Multiple Module Object: Bad](./doc/multi-mod.svg)

 The resource is allocated in module-A but try to be released in module-B, which is unsafe because a c++ object can be managed in a customized memory pool or heap, the two software modules are compiled binaries that might not share the same process heap.
-In some OS different threads might have different heap, In Windows you can also allocate object in different heaps, since Module-B has no control of the runtime context of module-A, the across-boundary c++ object release does not make sense and will most likely cause unexpected behavior!
+In some OS different threads might have different heap, On Symbian, for example, each thread comes with its own heap.
+In Windows you can also allocate object in different heaps, since Module-B has no control of the runtime context of module-A, the across-boundary c++ object release does not make any sense and will most likely cause unexpected behavior!

 To fix the issue, we must make sure a c++ object must be managed by the same module (runtime context), so at the API layer both object create and object release functions must be provided for public access by external modules: